Prefabricated iron houses for gold rush Melbourne.

 Photos 9 February 2020

 Imagine living in a house entirely made of thick corrugated and cast iron ?
-And trying to sleep in the attic in summer ??
-That’s what lots of Melburnians did in the 1850s, and it was a step up from living in tents and badly built shacks which Melb was littered with as the #goldrush took hold and thousands poored in.
-A whole lot of houses were imported pre-made, many in cast iron from foundries in the UK, as well as timber ones, and some made in Singapore.
-This one in Coventry Street South Melb was one of many identical houses imported by local speculator James Patterson, including 6 more in the lane behind (all now gone), in 1853.
+And trying to sleep in the attic in summer ?
+That’s what lots of Melburnians did from the 1850s, and it was a step up from living in tents and badly built shacks which Melb was littered with as the #goldrush took hold and thousands poured in.
+A whole lot of houses were imported pre-made, with a bolt-together cast iron frame, and the then newish corrugated iron for the cladding, sold by foundries in the UK.
+Even the window frames are iron, and they probably came with the glass already in them.
+There were also timber ones, some English, some made in Singapore.
+This iron one in Coventry Street South Melb was one of many identical two-room plus attic houses imported by local speculator James Patterson, including 6 more in the lane behind (all now gone), in 1853.
+And people lived in them right into the 1960s.
 This one was saved by the @nationaltrustvic in the mid 60s, and it’s been a museum ever since.
+The Trust also rescued two more from other suburbs, and put them in the lane behind, so you get to see 3 at once.